Make a Vintage Garden Trellis from Metal Gates

 Then take chicken wire and mold a section of it to become your planter.
 (Don't let the chicken wire hang below the bottom of the plywood.)
 Tie the chicken wire to the gates with sturdy wire.

-Dress it up by lining the chicken wire with sphagnum moss or coconut fiber.
-Fill the planter with a high-quality potting mix, water it well, then plant your favorite flowers, herbs, or vegetables.
+Line the chicken wire with sphagnum peat moss or coconut fiber.
+Fill with a high-quality potting mix.